LATEST ARTICLE

 3. Striking a Balance between Communication and Active Participation of Country Teams

 Some project insecurities may be connected with the lack of communication between project team members.
-There may be misconceptions, or frequently no information, instead of precise explanations, errors of operation term and lastly risks of mission failure.
-Therefore, one of the simple solutions and preventive measures of any sort of failure is keeping the project team and stakeholders in constant and open communication for the entire duration of the project implementation.
+There may be misconceptions, or frequently no information, instead of precise explanations, errors of operation terms, and lastly risks of mission failure.
+Therefore, one of the simple solutions and preventive measures for any sort of failure is keeping the project team and stakeholders in constant and open communication for the entire duration of the project implementation.

 How it Helps:

-Avoids Chances of Confusion: Open and courteous communication means goal, expectation and responsibility alignment for everyone.
+Avoids Chances of Confusion: Open and courteous communication means goal, expectation, and responsibility alignment for everyone.

-Establishes Confidence: Transparent communication reduces the tension between the teams, clients and stakeholders in case of any issues.
+Establishes Confidence: Transparent communication reduces the tension between the teams, clients, and stakeholders in case of any issues.

 Minimizes Delays: As risks are mitigated within an appropriate time frame, members are likely to avoid stagnation and complacency in their activities.